jlkiri/tsx-ray/README.md

+## Intro

-This library extracts interface definitions from a TypeScript source file and parses it into a JSON-compatible object.
+This library extracts interface definitions from a TypeScript source file and parses it into a JSON-compatible JavaScript object.

-Turns this
+Use it to turn this

 ```typescript
 interface Attendee {